lightjay/postgres-db-load/README.md

 Example database connection parameters are provided in `./app/query.py`.

 If you need to get the results of query or table into python, then use the example code in `./app/query.py` to get started.
+Why not just load it into Python directly?
+Because python nor pandas really does a good job with complicated table joins, or really more than one table join.
+This solution is best for situations in which you have multiple csv files and you need to find answers in that data for multiple questions.